gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 It was a big project but I was very motivated by this cool idea even thought there was a lot of difficulties that I did not knew how to solve in the beginning.

-## Program And Challenges
+## ⚙️ Program And Challenges

 python program in python on a raspberry pi , many challenges and things that I had never done: need to be able te detect a laser shot on the wall with a camera (video recognition) while displaying the user interface on the wall with a projector

 ### Camera Detection

 The first thing that I decided to do was to get the input from the user: detecting a laser shot on the wall.
-I chose to do that first because it was the thing that I was the least sure about so I would not waste time on the other things if I could not built the detection.
+I chose to do that first because it was the thing that I was the least confident about so I would not waste time on the other things if I could not built the detection.

 I decided to build a proof of concept where the goal was to record a laser shot and display the impact on the wall where it landed.
 I also wanted to try the user interface interaction by shooting on buttons.
 Therefore I had two things to build in order to test if I was really qualified to build this project: